Introduction

 go get github.com/aspose-pdf-foss/aspose-pdf-foss-for-go

-A complete example that opens a document, splits it, and merges three of its pages into a new document with updated metadata:
+A complete example that opens a document, extracts pages 1–3, and saves the result with updated metadata:

 package main